-PLUMgrid partners with OpenStack SUNNYVALE, Calif., Jan.
+PLUMgrid sponsors OpenStack SUNNYVALE, Calif., Jan.
 12, 2015 /PRNewswire/ -- PLUMgrid, a leading innovator of virtual network infrastructure for OpenStackⓇ clouds and a longtime contributor to the OpenStack ecosystem, has elevated its support for the OpenStack Foundation by becoming a Corporate Sponsor.

 Parallels sponsors OpenStack RENTON, Wash.--(BUSINESS WIRE)--Parallels, a leading hosting and cloud services enablement provider, is now a corporate sponsor of the OpenStack Foundation.
 By formalizing its support for the open source cloud computing platform, Parallels is aligning its open source strategy to support OpenStack.
 The overall goal of the Parallels OpenStack initiative is to enable service providers to easily deploy OpenStack as their cloud platform for delivering Infrastructure-as-a-Service (Iaas), Platform-as-a-Service (PaaS) and Software-as-a-Service (SaaS).